COVID-19 has brought challenges to businesses the world over. Lee Horlock at BM TRADA discusses how working together will help us through the crisis.

-Over a series of blogs, Andy will explain the process and benefits of collaborative working and ISO 44001 certification.
-In the third of a series of blogs on collaborative working Andy discusses the importance of shared objectives in the ISO 44001 certification process.
+Over a series of blogs, Lee will explain the process and benefits of collaborative working and ISO 44001 certification.
+In the third of a series of blogs on collaborative working Lee discusses the importance of shared objectives in the ISO 44001 certification process.

 Before setting out on a collaborative business relationship, one of the key areas to consider is that the objectives of all parties are aligned.
 Without shared, mutual objectives, the collaboration is unlikely to succeed.

 ISO 44001 requires a business case for each collaborative relationship, so the thinking must go beyond ‘wouldn’t it be great to work together sometime?’
 There are many areas to consider before entering the arrangement and a great deal more to add when you have chosen your partner(s).
 You need to know exactly what you are going to work on together; the added value that it will bring, and most importantly, you need to know why.
 What are you hoping to achieve from the relationship and how do these align with your own corporate objectives?

 The answer to this question might be safety, happy clients, increased profit etc., but all parties should have the same goals from the outset.
 In every relationship, there will undoubtedly be three sets of objectives – ‘yours’, ‘mine’, and ‘ours’.
 A strong collaboration will acknowledge all three and work towards achieving them all.
 Each organisation should work together to understand their own objectives, as well as establishing a dialogue around the common objectives and goals.
 They may not all be the same, but they should be complementary, as misalignment with mutual objectives may cause the relationship to fail.
 Ultimately, a collaborative relationship must have an objective shared by all parties that also supports each party’s individual objectives.